RushikeshGandhmal/RushikeshGandhmal/README.md

-I'm an indie Fullstack developer building the stuffs that help and enjoy people.
+I'm an indie Full-stack, developer building the stuffs that help and enjoy people.
 I build all my projects from ground up, from planing and designing all the way to look beautiful with rich feature.

 ---